Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 For example, a simple whiteboard where you keep track of the scores of each client.

-Every time they have done something that you think deserves recognition, they receive a point, as an example (but you could use anything really).
+Every time they have done something you think deserves recognition, they receive a point as an example (but you could use anything).

 Exclusive PTP CPT Offers